grahamfalconer/CV/README.md

 [Projects](#Projects) | [Technologies](#Technologies) | [Skills](#Skills) | [Experience](#Experience) | [Education](#Education) | External Links--> [LinkedIn](https://www.linkedin.com/in/graham-falconer-696b0716b "Grahams LinkedIn") | [CodeWars](https://www.codewars.com/users/grahamcodes98 "Grahams CodeWars")

-I'm a British South-African who has lived in 6 countries, a Full Stack Developer and a graduate of Makers Academy.
+I'm a British South-African, a Full Stack Developer and a graduate of Makers Academy.
 I am passionate about self-development and performance improvement whether that looks like a bag of chia seeds or automating business processes.
+I'm a keen team player and am always looking for the my next challenge... please feel free to send me a message if you are interested in working together!

 <h2 id="Projects"> Projects </h2>